When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 dry skin and cracked lips

-If you are prone to having dry skin and cracked lips, the best solution is to using humidifier to help your skin stay moisturized.[2]
+If you are prone to having dry skin and cracked lips, the best solution is to use a humidifier to help your skin stay moisturized.[2]

 It can be frustrating when your skin is dry and not responding to lotion or other hydration, but sometimes the problem could be related to the air in your home.

-Using this at night or during the day can make a big difference.
+Using a humidifier at night or during the day can make a big difference if you’re struggling with dry air.

-You may not use a humidifier full-time.
+You may not need to use a humidifier full-time.
 However, it’s essential to maintain optimal humidity levels for your air quality.

 nosebleeds experience